zeynep-tandogan/Treasure-Hunter-Game/README.md

 # Treasure-Hunter-Game
-its more like a smilaiton
+its more like a smilation